ollienation/Mortey/README.md

 - Voice interaction with wake word detection 🎤
 - Safety controller for responsible AI 🛡️

+#### 🦹That was a lie, this code does nothing more that take up disk space and look impressive.🦹

 ## Under development ⏳
 - GUI with chat logging and voice toggle
 - File processing